iWOLFSTEIN/File-Minting-Smart-Contract/README.md

 # File-Minting-Smart-Contract

-## This contract takes sha256 hash code of any file and mints it against your wallet address
+## This contract accepts sha256 hash code of any file and mints it against your wallet address

 - To interact with contract using interact.js file in /scripts/ use the following steps
 -